Metabolic · Body Composition · Weight Loss

 The July 23–24 PCAC meeting — what is actually on the table.

-Four peptides on the agenda for day one (BPC-157, KPV, TB-500, MOTS-c), two on day two.
-A public comment window that closes July 9, 2026.
-Here is what each possible vote — include, exclude, or table — would mean for a Limitless patient, why CJC-1295 is not on this docket, and how to weigh in before the vote, not after.
+Seven peptides on the agenda — four on day one (BPC-157, KPV, TB-500, MOTS-c), three on day two (DSIP, Epitalon, Semax) — plus a second PCAC meeting already scheduled for early 2027.
+A public comment window that closes July 22, 2026 (comments by July 9 reach the committee before the vote).
+What each possible vote — include, exclude, or table — would mean for a Limitless patient, why CJC-1295 is not on this docket, and how to weigh in before the vote, not after.

 Peptides · GI Inflammation